crlngn/crlngn-ui/README.md

 I am very opinionated about this module's look and feel, as it was created for my own use, and I overwrite some other modules' fonts and colors to look more uniform with mine.
 My setup of modules is relatively lean, with only ~40 quality of life modules.
 If the aesthetics are too off or the module is too niche, I might not be interested in working on compatibility for it.
 That being said, I've specifically tested some modules by user request, and adapted their styling.

-### VERIFIED v12 MODULE COMPATIBILITY (A-Z):
+### MODULE COMPATIBILITY (A-Z):
-**Note:** This is not an extensive list - I've only included modules that I personally checked and which might be particularly affected by changes in the UI.
-Hundreds of other modules may be compatible.
+I've adapted or adjusted many modules to go well with Carolngian UI - mostly those that might be particularly affected by changes in the UI.
+Check the  compatibility trcker for v13.
-- Are You Focused?
-1.2.x
-- Break Time 12.0.x
-- Carousel Combat Tracker 3.1.x
-- Compact Scene Navigation 1.0.x (my module now provides similar features, so I suggest not using it)
-- CRUX 1.2.x
-- Dice Tray 2.2.x
-- Dungeon Draw 3.0.x
-- Epic Rolls 5e 4.2.x
-- Force Client Settings 2.5.x (please disable "Enforce Dark Mode")
-- Hide Player UI 1.7.x
-- LiveKit AV Client 0.5.x
-- Midi-QoL 12.4.x (seems to work in v11 as well)
-- Mobile Improvements 1.3.x
-- Monk's Hotbar Expansion 11.0.x
-- Party Resources 1.7.x
-- Ready Set Roll 5e 3.4.x
-- Taskbar 4.1.x
-- Tidy 5e 9.1.x
-- TheRipper93's Module Hub 4.1.x
-- Touch VTT 2.2.x
-- Visual Active Effects
-- YouTube Player Widget 2.1.x

-I have also verified PF2e HUD, but I do not play PF2e so there might be issues I haven't noticed.
+I have verified PF2e HUD, but I do not play PF2e so there might be issues I haven't noticed.

 **Note:**
 If you want to use **Monk's Scene Navigation** you need to disable my horizontal navigation, as Monk's is not compatible with it.
 You'll find the option in settings.